About Aquetza

 Who is Aquetza?

-Aquetza is a joint project by UMAS y MEXA, members of Colorado's Chicana/o/x community, and the CU School of Education.
-Our staff includes distinguished faculty members in the Schools of Education and Ethnic Studies, doctoral and graduate students with extensive classroom and community organizing experience, and undergraduate student counselors from UMAS y MEXA de CU Boulder, and the CU School of Education.
+Aquetza is a joint project by UMAS y Mecha, members of Colorado's Chicana/o/x community, and the CU School of Education.
+Our staff includes distinguished faculty members in the Schools of Education and Ethnic Studies, doctoral and graduate students with extensive classroom and community organizing experience, and undergraduate student counselors from UMAS y Mecha de CU Boulder, and the CU School of Education.
 All of our staff have experience working with youth, have had extensive pedagogical and safety training, and will be providing both personal and academic guidance to youth attendees.

 Staff members were selected for their history of work with youth and communities, their commitment to first generation and under-represented students, and their knowledge and expertise in our rigorous academic curricular topics, including literature, history, science, ethnic studies, and community organizing.